Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearch

 When do you qualify?

-You can apply for a WTV permit if:
+You can apply for a WTV permit if you meet the conditions:

 How to apply for unemployment benefit during short-time working?